Observatorio-Ciudades/vref_walkability_index/README.md

 │                             process performed in this project.
 │
 ├── notebooks              <- Jupyter notebooks where all the geoprocessing is executed.
-│                             Naming convention is a number (for ordering) followed by an abbreviation:
+│                             Naming convention is a number for ordering followed by an abbreviation:
+│                                 - PL: Preliminar geoprocessing.
+│                                 - PV: Creation of the physical variables.
+│                                 - BT: Estimation of perception variables (betas).
-│                             PL: Preliminars, PV: Prhysical variables, BT: Betas, WI: Walkability index │
+│                                 - WI: Calculation of the Walkability Index.
+│
 └── src                    <- Source code for use in this project.
     ├── __init__.py        <- Makes src a Python module